DerekDoelling/diy_transcriptomics/README.md

 ## Summary
 In summary, DIY Transcriptomics is a self-contained, beginner-friendly yet rigorous course.
 It offers both theoretical depth and practical engagement, guiding learners through the entire RNA-seq analysis pipeline—from learning the core concepts to generating publication-ready results.
 If you’re ready to begin, check out the early lecture modules and start working through the sample dataset in Lab 2.
 You might be surprised how quickly you find yourself confident in RNA-seq analysis.
-Happy exploring—and don’t hesitate to seek help as you navigate this exciting field.